-Polaris Rose, a Los Angeles-based band consisting of singers/guitarists Peter Anthony and Madelynn Elyse with Kiel Feher on drums, have released their third EP entitled OceanSongs, showcasing their eclectic mix of different sounds along with the soothing, soft vocals of both singers.
+Polaris Rose, a Los Angeles based band consisting of singers/guitarists Peter Anthony and Madelynn Elyse with Kiel Feher on drums, have released their third EP entitled OceanSongs, showcasing their eclectic mix of different sounds along with the soothing, soft vocals of both the singers.

 The EP has five songs, but every one of them captures the essence of Polaris Rose’s sound.
 The artists don’t stick to just one particular rhythm and their vocals are soft and harmonious in comparison with the acoustics, which range from being slow and steady, to sometimes showcasing a faster pitch.